Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 DayLightSaving corrections are ignored by YAML pipelines. e.g CEST will not be +2 based on UTC but rather +1 (based of the non-DST timezone CET).
 Converted schedules are formatted as UTC w/o DST correction.
 This might the schedule in the YAML file has a different day / time as configured in the GUI pipeline.

 e.g. Schedule on Tokyo Time (UTC+9) on Saturday at 1:00 (AM) means it needs to be corrected with -9 hours to be in UTC.
-Your converted YAML Schedule in CRON will read Friday 16:00 (PM) (0 16 * * 5)
+Your converted YAML Schedule in CRON will read Friday 16:00 (PM) (0 16 \* \* 5)

 similarly if you have a UTC - x timezone scheduled near the end of your timezones day it will be planned on the next day(s).

-### allow override variables --> Parameters
+### allow override variables --) Parameters

 Classical Pipelines know variables.
 One particular property of a variable in classical pipelines is the ability to override values for variables at queue time rendering them into sort of parameters.
 With YAML Pipelines we now have the option to actually declare parameters in our yaml file. variables (declared in a yaml file, not in definitions) are static.

 The assumption is that if you have declared any variables with the property 'Allow value to be overwritten at queue time' you want them to be turned into YAML parameters.

 If the module is expanded and the adding of converted yaml pipeline definitions (not the *.yml file itself but its definition) becomes available i might consider exporting variables into the definition rather than the yaml file (see next assumption)

-### Definition specific properties are supposed to be inside YAML files rathen then in the YAML definition.
+### Definition specific properties are supposed to be inside YAML files rathen then in the YAML definition

 Now this needs some explanation...
 With classical pipelines you need to declare variables / triggers inside the Build / Release definition.
 However with YAML Pipelines you have the option to declare these in two possible ways: